Marnold212/CamLab-K64F/README.md

   - Note that path must be specified in mbed config
   - Name slightly for different versions - beware if changing path names

+## Installing GNU Arm Embedded Toolchain

+On windows download .exe from https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads for correct major version (INSERT HERE).
+Run the .exe file and select the add to PATH option in the installer.
+Check path of installation specifically the bin file as this path will be required.

 ## Installing mbed-CLI 1